pycroscopy/pycroscopy/docs/Data_Format.md

 ## Pending topics:
-* ALL THESE ANCILLARY MATRICES NEED TO BE 2 DIMENSIONAL
-* DIMENSIONALITY OF THESE DATASETS AND WHAT THAT MEANS
 * REGION REFERENCES
 * MANDATORY ATTRIBUTES for ancillary and main datasets
 * DATA GROUP NOMENCLATURE AND ATTRIBUTES STANDARDS